 Funeral Food to Take to a Grieving Family

 When bringing over food or snacks to a grieving family, be sure to check in regarding any food allergies, restrictions, or preferences if you aren't sure.
-If you bake or cook something yourself, offer it in a dish or platter that you are comfortable not getting back.
+If you bake or cook something yourself, offer it on a dish or platter that you are comfortable not getting back.

-Comforting meals are often warm, hearty, and can be tied to nostalgic memories.
+The best comfort foods for grieving families are often warm, hearty, and can be tied to nostalgic memories.
 Some meal options include:

 - Mac and cheese: It's easy to order or make yourself, plus it can be frozen and reheated in the oven.